Henry Clay Frick: H. C. Frick and Andrew Carnegie

-Shortly after marrying Adelaide Howard Childs, in 1881, Frick met Andrew Carnegie in New York City while the Fricks were on their honeymoon.
-This introduction would lead to an eventual partnership between H. C. Frick & Company and Carnegie Steel Company and, eventually, to United States Steel.
+Shortly after marrying Adelaide Howard Childs in 1881, Frick met Andrew Carnegie in New York City while the Fricks were on their honeymoon.
+This introduction would lead to a partnership between H. C. Frick & Company and what became the Carnegie Steel Company, until they were absorbed into United States Steel.
 This partnership ensured that Carnegie's steel mills had adequate supplies of coke.
-Frick became chairman of the company.
-Carnegie made multiple attempts to force Frick out of the company they had created by making it appear that the company had nowhere left to go and that it was time for Frick to retire.
+Frick, who was an effective manager, became chairman of the company.
+After the deadly Homestead strike, Frick and Carnegie came into conflict.
+Frick tried to sell the company to speculators.
+Carnegie made multiple attempts to force Frick out of the company without adequate compensation.
 Despite the contributions Frick had made towards Andrew Carnegie's fortune, Carnegie disregarded him in many executive decisions including finances.
+After Frick sued, they settled.

 The Johnstown Flood

-At the suggestion of his friend Benjamin Ruff, Frick helped to found the exclusive South Fork Fishing and Hunting Club high above Johnstown, Pennsylvania.
-The charter members of the South Fork Fishing and Hunting Club were Benjamin Ruff; T. H. Sweat, Charles J. Clarke, Thomas Clark, Walter F. Fundenberg, Howard Hartley, Henry C. Yeager, J. B. White, Henry Clay Frick, E. A. Meyers, C. C. Hussey, D. R. Ewer, C. A. Carpenter, W. L. Dunn, W. L. McClintock, and A. V. Holmes.
+At the suggestion of his friend Benjamin Ruff, Frick and 15 other men founded the exclusive South Fork Fishing and Hunting Club high above Johnstown, Pennsylvania.

-The sixty-odd club members were the leading business tycoons of Western Pennsylvania, and included among their number Frick's best friend, Andrew Mellon, his attorneys Philander Knox and James Hay Reed, as well as Frick's occasional business partner Andrew Carnegie.
+The club grew to more than 60 members, including leading business tycoons of western Pennsylvania.
+Among them were Frick's best friend Andrew Mellon; his attorneys Philander Knox and James Hay Reed; and his occasional business partner Andrew Carnegie.
 The club members made inadequate repairs to what was at that time the world's largest earthen dam, behind which formed a private lake called Lake Conemaugh.
 Less than 20 mi downstream from the dam sat the city of Johnstown.
-Cambria Iron Company operated a large iron and steel work in Johnstown and its owner, Daniel J. Morrell, was concerned about the safety of the dam and the thoroughness of repairs made to it.
-Morrell had even sent his own engineer, John Fulton, to inspect the site but little was done in the long run to satisfy his concerns and the matter was largely dropped after Morrell's death in 1885.
+Cambria Iron Company operated a large iron-and-steel work in Johnstown, and its owner, Daniel J. Morrell, was concerned about the safety of the dam and the thoroughness of repairs made to it.